 Here are the blog post guidelines for ACFE Insights:

-• All sources are included as hyperlinks in the body of the blog (no footnotes).
+- All sources must be included as hyperlinks in the body of the blog (no footnotes).

-Please note that all posts will go through an editing process to ensure clarity and readability, as well as adhere to AP Style and basic grammar rules.
+Please note that all posts will go through an editing process to ensure clarity and readability, as well as adhere to Associated Press Stylebook guidelines, ACFE Writing Guidelines and U.S. English grammar rules.